per-gron/overman/doc/bdd_interface.md

 With after hooks, the order is reversed: The most specific suite's after hooks are run first, and the top level suite's after hooks are run last.

+Unlike Mocha, when a test times out, the after hooks are *not* run.
+This is done to avoid rare and confusing races where an after each hooks deletes something while the still running test needs it.
+Something really needs to be unconditionally done after a test is run, listen to the `process.on('SIGINT')` event.

 Like tests, before and after hooks can be synchronous or asynchronous.
 Both the `done` style of asynchrony and promises are supported.